-Fun, friendly, creative sessions for children, teenagers and adults
+The company offers fun, friendly, creative sessions for children, teenagers and adults.

 Classes held at 5 Elephant Lane, Rotherhithe, SE16 4JD

 For 6-8yrs, 9-11yrs, 12-17yrs (youth theatre) and adults.

 Fees: £60 (£30 concessions) for under 18s. £80 (£40 concessions) for adults.
 Taster classes available at start of term.